Wayne3218/DailyBalanceGenerator/README.md

 ## Things to be improved on
+- Configuration
+  - Moving configuration into a dedicated configuration file and use a configuration manager
 - Error/Exception handling
   - Adding more details to custom exceptions to provide more insight into issues
 - Json to Object mapping method